Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Optimisation methods for minimizing the objective functionals

 Minimising the value of the objective functionals we have defined, which are single valued functions of (at least in a discretised sense) a very large number of unknown variables with known derivatives, is best performed through gradient-based methods.
 This contrasts with methods by which we would directly find zeros of the integrands through Newton iteration and related methods, which require the same number of equations as unknowns.
 Descent methods find only local minima of the function, but to find exact solutions of the governing equations, we need to find zeros, i.e. global minima, of these non-negative functionals.
 The methods we present give monotonically decreasing and/or globally convergent results, but this does not mean we are guaranteed to converge on exact solutions to the governing equations.

 The simplest method is gradient descent with a fixed step size $\epsilon$ at each iteration.
-Previous authors \citep{farazmand2016adjoint, azimi2020adjoint} have considered a dynamical system by the introduction of a fictitious time $\tau$ such that $ \frac{d u}{d \tau} = -\frac{\delta J}{\delta u}$.
+Previous authors \citep{farazmand2016adjoint, azimi2020adjoint} have considered a dynamical system by the introduction of a fictitious time $\tau$ such that

 Simple gradient descent is equivalent to discretising this system with a forward-Euler scheme, and some improvements may be found by considering terms implicitly or using higher order schemes, or adaptive timesteppers.
-However, we are not interested in solving the fictitious system accurately, but merely in finding its stable fixed points.

-Faster convergence is found using the nonlinear conjugate-gradient method, which requires only the gradients.
-We implemented this with the \citet{fletcher1964function} choice of $\beta$, using the strong \citet{wolfe1969convergence} conditions for an inexact line search.
-Through trial and error, we found acceptable values for the tunable parameters of the line search to be $c_1=10^{-5}$ and $c_2=0.999$, though we make no claims that these are optimal.
-For $J_{SV}$ we used an initial step size $\alpha=10^{-7}$ and $\alpha=10^{-5}$ for $J_{PV}$.
+This differs from the method of \citep{lan2004variational}, whose fictitious system evolves in a direction equivalent to an infinitessimal step of a Newton-Raphson method, as opposed to in the steepest descent direction for the cost function.
+This offers much faster convergence, but requires the computation of an explicit Jacobian matrix.